 Stay in touch with your contacts, post regularly, and check out the LinkedIn profiles of businesses, people or groups you'd like to work with to see if you're connected in any way.
 If so, reach out to them via your network.
 LinkedIn's Advanced People Search feature makes it's easy to find qualified second-degree connections that your customers can introduce you to.
 To get started, click the search bar at the top of the page and select 'People' from the drop-down menu.
 You can then filter your search by second-degree connections and additional specifics such as industry, title, keywords, and location to reveal a list of potential referral opportunities.
 And finally, remember that giving a referral is one of the best ways to receive one in return.

+Now that you've learnt the techniques to drive more client referrals, it's time to put it into action.
 An Unbiased plan can help you keep track of your referrals and convert more of them successfully.
 Just add them to your Pipeline and manage them alongside your Unbiased enquiries.